nebari-dev/nebari/docs/source/04_how_to_guides/3_qhub-azure-deploy_guide.md

   storage_account_postfix: m5tzjrcg
 ```

-The storage_account_postfix is 8 random, lowercase characters to help ensure that the storage account created by qhub in Azure is unique across all of Azure as required by Azure.
+The `storage_account_postfix` are eight random lowercase characters (number included) that help ensure the storage account created by QHub in Azure is unique.

 ### Default Images